 - Water temperature will alter how ocean currents move.
 Learn how weather and climate change affect movement of water and how that influences island communities.

 - How much water do you use each day?
-The Nature Conservancy reveals our true water footprint.
+Use this calculator to reveal your true water footprint.

 - How does soil type impact how much you water your garden?
 Try a Water Wise experiment.